 The DIS process can be understood as a local quench on the ground state of the proton.
 The quench causes a local excitation, which propagates in time, and at time $\simeq 1/(mx)$ saturates.
 It is likely that entanglement causes an effective thermalization of the system (thermalization through entanglement) \cite{Kaufman16}.
 Entanglement thermalization in the proton-proton scattering has been discussed in \cite{Baker18}.
-Here we argue that the evolution of entanglement in DIS can be described by the local quench of the Lipatov's spin chain, or the corresponding CFT with central charge $c=1$.
+Here we argue that the evolution of entanglement in DIS can be described by the local quench of Lipatov's spin chain or the corresponding CFT with central charge $c=1$.
 0.3cm

-Calabrese and Cardy have studied the entanglement evolution after a local quench, basing on the CFT method \cite{Calabrese07}.
-The initial state of the evolution corresponds to the ground states of region A and B separately.
+Calabrese and Cardy have studied the entanglement evolution after a local quench, based on the CFT method \cite{Calabrese07}.
+The initial state of the evolution corresponds to the ground states of regions A and B separately.
 Therefore the translation invariance is broken.
 There is a defect on the boundary of A and B (local excitation), and the entanglement entropy increases logarithmically:

 with the characteristic time $\tau$.
-This formula can also be derived by comparison of the theory of classical shock waves with the CFT, see Appendix.
-The quasi-particle excitations are emitted only from the defect point, therefore the entanglement entropy undergoes a logarithmic increase.
+This formula can also be derived by comparison of the theory of classical shock waves with the CFT; see Appendix \ref{appendix}.
+The quasiparticle excitations are emitted only from the defect point, and therefore the entanglement entropy undergoes a logarithmic increase.
 A linear increase would require a global quench (sudden change of the entire Hamiltonian) \cite{Calabrese05}.

-The characteristic time $\tau$ is determined by the boundary condition between A and B. It is independent of the central charge, and is beyond the CFT description.
+The characteristic time $\tau$ is determined by the boundary condition between A and B. It is independent of the central charge and is beyond the CFT description.
 In the case of DIS, in the target rest frame it is given by the proton's Compton wavelength $\tau = 1/m$.
 The time evolution of entanglement entropy is thus given by

 which agrees with the CFT description of Lipatov's spin chain.
 After the critical time $t_c = 1/(mx)$, the entanglement saturates, and the region A probed by DIS becomes maximally entangled with the remaining part of the proton (which is not probed by the virtual photon).